jfmcarreira/webpage-grav/user/pages/02.projects/calyp/default.md

 ## Features
-- Support for libavformat and libavcodec;
+- Support for FFmpeg’s Libavformat and Libavcodec;
 - Support for wide range of raw video formats;
 - Support up to 16 bits per pixel
 - Support for OpenCV image/video processing library